-Wetland Type Recommended AA Size Individual Vernal Pool There are no size limits vernal Pool Systems Preferred size is <10 ha (about 300m x 300m; shape can vary); there is no minimum size so long as there are between 3 and 6 pools.
-If the system has between 3 and 6 pools, assess all of them.
-If there are more than 6 pools, select 6 that represent the range in size of pools present on the site.
+Wetland Type Recommended AA Size Individual Vernal Pool There are no size limits vernai Pooi Systems Preferred size is <10 ha (about 300m x 300m; shape can vary); there is no minimum size so long as there are at least 3 pools, maximum of 10 pools per AA.

-Table 4: Steps to delineate a vernal pool system and its component large and small pools.
+Table 4: Steps to delineate an individual vernal pool.